kedro-org/kedro-viz/docs/preview_nodes.md

 | **Enabled by default** | Yes (since Kedro-Viz 8.0.0) | When `preview_fn` is provided |

 !!! tip
-    Node previews work alongside dataset previews to give you a complete view of your pipeline's behavior.
+    Node previews work alongside dataset previews to give you a complete view of your pipeline's behaviour.